mathewpareles/LLM-Research/LLM Interpretability/README.md

 ## Results

-We found that performance scales linearly with the length of the hint.
-Here are our results.
+We found that performance scales linearly with the length of the provided hint.
+This is strong evidence that GPT-3 is using a simple attention pattern to produce its results, and does not store an internal representation of the task.

 <p align="center">
 <img src="images/1.png" alt="12 hints 1" width="300"/>